 How to Create a Cost Management Plan

 Cost management is sometimes also known by its more specific sub-task names, like spend management, cost transparency and cost accounting.
-It is typically made up of four processes: resource planning, cost estimation, budgeting and cost control.
+It is typically made up of four steps: resource planning, cost estimation, budgeting and cost control.
+It’s strongly recommended that you use project planning software to assist you in the process of creating a cost management plan, as there will be many tasks, costs and resources to track.

 1. Resource Planning